 The Best California Multi-Day Rafting Trip

 “Have you been down the Big Ditch*?
 Rowed the Rogue?
 Made it to the Middle Fork Salmon?”
 These are questions you hear when river enthusiasts meet.
-The West is home to some of the most renowned whitewater rafting experiences in North America, and California’s most notable member of this league of legends – the treasured Tuolumne River.
+The West is home to some of North America’s most renowned whitewater rafting experiences, and California’s most notable member of this league of legends – the treasured Tuolumne River.

 *River lingo for the magnificent Colorado River through the Grand Canyon.